-The impacts under Alternative 8 would be similar to Alternative 1.
+The impacts under Alternative 8 would be similar to, but reduced from those described for Alternative 1.
 The primary difference as it affects visual resources is that under Alternative 8 the Harmon area would not be developed for housing and related supporting facilities (they would be developed at Barrigada instead - refer to Section 13.2.5.2, Central, Barrigada below).

-A series of visual simulations were performed to assess potential impacts to the existing visual character.
-Key observation points were determined to be along Route 3 adjacent to the Main Cantonment.
-Figure 13.2-16 shows the future northward looking view of South Finegayan (foreground) and the Former FAA parcel and NCTS Finegayan (middle ground) with the proposed water tower/tank in the background, respectively.
-Figure 13.2-17 shows the future northward looking view of NCTS Finegayan with the proposed water tower/tank in the middle ground.
-Figure 13.2-18 shows the future northward looking view of the northern extent of the proposed developed area at NCTS Finegayan.
-Figure 13.2-19 shows westward view of the housing area with the proposed water tower/tank in the background.
+Figure 13.2-13 shows the future northward looking view of South Finegayan (foreground) and the FAA parcel and NCTS Finegayan (middle ground) from Highway 3, respectively.
+Figure 13.2-14 shows the future northward looking view of NCTS Finegayan from Highway 3.
+Figure 13.2-15 shows the future northward looking view of the northern extent of the proposed developed area at NCTS Finegayan from Highway with the new water tower/tank in the background.

-Figure 13.2-16.
-Alternative 8: View from Route 3 Looking Northward with New Family Housing in the Foreground and Middle Ground, and Main Cantonment and Water Tower/Tank in the Background (RESULTING VIEW) Source: EDAW 2010.
+Figure 13.2-13.
+Alternative 8: View from Route 3 Looking Northward with New Family Housing in the Foreground and Middle Ground, and Main Cantonment in the Background (RESULTING VIEW)

-Figure 13.2-17.
-Alternative 8: Panoramic View from Route 3 Looking Northwestward into the Central Part of NCTS with New Warehouse in the Foreground and Water Tower/Tank in the Middle Ground (RESULTING VIEW) Source: EDAW 2010.
+Figure 13.2-14.
+Alternative 8: Panoramic View from Route 3 Looking Northwestward into the Central Part of NCTS with New Warehouse in the Foreground (RESULTING VIEW)

-Figure 13.2-18.
-Alternative 8: View from Route 3 Looking Northward into the North Part of NCTS with New Facilities in the Foreground (RESULTING VIEW) Source: EDAW 2010.
+Figure 13.2-15.
+Alternative 3: View from Route 3 Looking Northward into the North Part of NCTS with New Facilities in the Foreground (RESULTING VIEW)